A Predictive Framework for Base-n Radix Sort Optimization: Analysis of the Optimization

 \section{Analysis of the Optimization}

-We can break down the cost of operations of the algorithm in stages on the basis of rounds, which run from 1 to R, number of rounds are further determined from the formula $\lfloor \log_n k \rfloor + 1$, where $k$ is the maximum element. \begin{itemize} \item {Stage 1} (Round 1): Perform sorting on the mod values of the entire array, no partitioning required. \item {Stage 2 }(Rounds 2 to R-1): Perform partitioning and iteratively sort the active region. \item Stage 3 (Round R): Perform sorting on the final active region, no partitioning required. \end{itemize}
+We can break down the cost of operations of the algorithm in stages on the basis of rounds, which run from 1 to $R$.
+The number of rounds is determined by the formula $\lfloor \log_n k \rfloor + 1$, where $k$ is the maximum element.
+We further define $\alpha$ to be the cost for sorting and $\beta$ to be the cost for the partition and $c = \alpha / \beta $.
+Also, we define $p$ as the proportion of elements partitioned-out after the first effective partitioning step.
+Then, \begin{itemize} \item {Stage 1} (Round 1): Perform sorting on the mod values of the entire array, no partitioning required. \item {Stage 2 }(Rounds 2 to $R-1$): Perform partitioning and sort the active region iteratively. \item Stage 3 (Round $R$): Perform sorting on the final active region, no partitioning required. \end{itemize}